Status: No Longer Recruiting

-Wiskott-Aldrich Syndrome (WAS) is a primary immune deficiency disorder that almost exclusively affects boys (x-linked – mothers are carriers, and pass the WAS gene on to their sons).
-WAS is characterized by severely low platelets (cells that help clot the blood) and a tendency towards bleeding episodes, increased infections, allergies, eczema (severe skin rash) and risk towards the development of cancers and autoimmune complications.
+Wiskott-Aldrich Syndrome (WAS) is a primary immune deficiency disorder that almost exclusively affects boys (x-linked – mothers are carriers and pass the WAS gene on to their sons).
+WAS is characterized by severely low platelets (cells that help clot the blood) and a tendency towards bleeding episodes, increased infections, allergies, eczema (severe skin rash) and risk for the development of cancers and autoimmune complications.

 The PIDTC 6904 study is evaluating the outcomes for patients with WAS who have or will be receiving either a bone marrow transplant (BMT) or gene therapy for the disorder.
 Patients with WAS who were born January 1, 1990 or later and underwent bone marrow transplantation or gene therapy were eligible.
 The study closed to accrual in August 2018.